x00tex/hackTheBox/Boxes/linux/Retired/jewel/README.md

 * what this report says is that -

-  There is potentially unexpected behaviour in the MemCacheStore and RedisCacheStore where, when untrusted user input is written to the cache store using the `raw: true` parameter, re-reading the result from the cache can evaluate the user input as a Marshalled object instead of plain text.
+  There is potentially unexpected behavior in the MemCacheStore and RedisCacheStore where, when untrusted user input is written to the cache store using the `raw: true` parameter, re-reading the result from the cache can evaluate the user input as a Marshalled object instead of plain text.
 Vulnerable code looks like:

 	  data = cache.fetch("demo", raw: true) { untrusted_string }

-* verifing this in our code:
+* verifying this in our code:

 	  ❯ grep -r 'raw: true'
 	  app/controllers/application_controller.rb:      @current_username = cache.fetch("username_#{session[:user_id]}", raw: true) do